marie-bisbo/TTT-Django-workshop/README.md

 ```

-(`def __str__` determines how the data will be output in our frontend within the Django admin page, to be seen later)

-Following this we'll want to define a serializer; the serializer is responsible for placing our data into a model and saving it.
+2. Following this we'll want to define a serializer; the serializer is responsible for placing our data into a model and saving it.
 Add the following code in a new file named `serializers.py` within the greeter app:

 ```
 from rest_framework import serializers